 When the Spanish Mediterranean–style Cloister opened in 1928 on Sea Island, a brochure called it a “little friendly hotel.”
 And although the property now studs the private barrier island’s five miles of beach and oak-clustered marshland—as well as nearby St. Simons, where the Lodge at Sea Island recently debuted new guest cottages and an updated golf course—the resort has maintained its warmth, welcoming guests to relax in the wood-paneled library or the light-bathed solarium.
 Otherwise, you can spend your days with a raptor on your arm in falconry lessons, atop a paddleboard along the Black Banks River, busting clays at the shooting school, or sunbathing at the Beach Club.
-After bingo, a famed Cloister tradition where guests holler for their numbers, meander to dinner at the Georgian Room, where truffle soup awaits.
+Then meander to dinner at the Georgian Room, where truffle soup awaits.

 The charms of Pawleys Island, a narrow spit of sand and sweetgrass between Charleston and Myrtle Beach, are simple ones: late-night gin rummy tournaments on screened porches overlooking the ocean; sunrise views from a kayak putzing along in a tidal creek.
 Families who summered there centuries ago were escaping malaria, but today’s guests want a retreat away from the sunburned hordes that pack condos to the north.
 You won’t find any such high-rises here.
 Thanks to a 1986 ordinance limiting commercial establishments, there are only two historic inns: Sea View Inn and the Pelican Inn, which didn’t install central air-conditioning until 2006.
 A summer day’s packed schedule includes picking crabs on the dock in the afternoon sun, and then snoozing in a shaded rope hammock made by craftspeople just up the road.